-He is currently Chairman of the Board of Fort Worth Sister Cities International, and is a past Chairman of the Board of Downtown Fort Worth, Inc. and remains on that Board.
-He also serves on the UNTHSC Board of Directors; North Texas Commission Board; Downtown Tax Increment Financing District Board of Directors; Board of Directors of the Fort Worth Chamber of Commerce; Fort Worth Convention and Visitors Bureau; Streams & Valleys; BOMA of Fort Worth; the Advisory Board of Trinity Habitat for Humanity; Aledo Education Foundation; Davey O’Brien Foundation; Cotton Bowl Athletic Association and is actively involved in several projects related to transportation and community efforts in Fort Worth.
-He recently completed serving three terms on the Aledo Independent School District Board of Trustees.
+A graduate of the University of Houston, Johnny also has a big impact on the area through his support of a wide variety of community organizations and causes.
+He serves as Chairman of the Board of Fort Worth Sister Cities International, and is a past chairman of the Board of Downtown Fort Worth, Inc. and remains on that Board.
+He serves on the Board of Directors of the UNT Health Sciences Center, the North Texas Commission, the Downtown Tax Increment Financing District, the Fort Worth Chamber of Commerce, Visit Fort Worth, Streams & Valleys, BOMA of Fort Worth, the Aledo Education Foundation, the Davey O’Brien Foundation and the Cotton Bowl Athletic Association.
+He also served three terms on the Aledo Independent School District Board of Trustees.

 Director of Leasing

-Mr. Gamblin holds a B.S. from Texas Tech University and is a Texas Licensed Broker.
+He holds a B.S. from Texas Tech University and is a Licensed Texas Real Estate Broker.

 Tracy Tarrant Gilmour, CMD

 Thinking big comes naturally to Tracy Gilmour.
 After all, she’s participated in some of the biggest marketing spectacles ever, from the grand opening of The Mall of America – the largest shopping center in the nation – to the broadcasts behind the Super Bowl, the most-watched event on U.S. television.
 As Marketing Director for Sundance Square, she’s always brimming with big ideas while taking care of the smallest details.